sjones6/arsenal-dock/README.md

 The following instructions assumes you have Docker installed; if not, see [here](https://docs.docker.com/engine/installation/) for your system.

+## Retrieve Container

+# 1.1.
+From DockerHub

+`docker pull sjones6/arsenal-dock`

-## 1. Build Locally
+## 1.2.
+Build Locally

+First, clone this repository.

-With Docker:
+Then, build with Docker:

 `docker build -t arsenal-dock .`

-Via NPM script:
+or via NPM script:

 `npm run build`

-## 1.1 Run Container
+## 2 Run Container

 With Docker: